Jerry's Famous Deli

 Jerry's Famous Deli was a chain of Jewish delicatessens.
+The deli chain was noted for its celebrity clientele, including Adam Sandler, Will Smith, Shaquille O'Neal, and the cast of Seinfeld.
+Andy Kaufman once worked at the Studio City deli as a busboy.

+History

-The original deli was founded in Studio City, Los Angeles, in 1978 by Isaac Starkman and Jerry Seidman.
+The chain's first store started in 1973 under the name Solley's.
+It was launched as Jerry's Famous Deli in 1978 in Studio City, California by Isaac Starkman and Jerry Seidman.
+It was a reference to Jerry Seidman's first name, even though he left the company in the 1980s.
 The CEO was Starkman's son, Guy Starkman.
-While the chain is no longer operating, there is a single similar location, Jerry's Patio Cafe & Bar, in Marina del Rey, CA is now owned by Jonathan and Mandy Mitchell.
-The deli chain is noted for its celebrity clientele, which has included Adam Sandler, Will Smith, Shaquille O'Neal, and the cast of Seinfeld.
-Andy Kaufman once worked at the Studio City deli as a busboy.

-Locations
+The Starkman family also owned two nightclubs in Los Angeles.